PROGRAM: VIRTUAL CONVENTION

 Presenters:

-Nicole Fassina, MA, CHPCP, Halton Region Public Health
+Nicole Fassina, MA, CHPCP, Public Health Emergency Management Advisor, Halton Region Public Health

-Kristine Mina, MPH, CPHI(C), Halton Region Public Health
+Kristine Mina, RN, MN, Public Health Nurse, Halton Region Public Health

 Non-Presenting Authors: Catia Pereira, Halton Region Public Health; Kristen Wheeler, MPH, Halton Region Public Health; Selena Hussain, Halton Region Public Health; Elena Kocovska, Halton Region Public Health; Bushra Hamdani, Halton Region Public Health; Jennifer Heuft, Halton Region Public Health; Jason Letchford, Halton Region Public Health